illuspas/Node-Media-Server/README.md

 https://localhost:8443/live/STREAM_NAME.flv
 wss://localhost:8443/live/STREAM_NAME.flv
 ```
->Self-signed certificates need to be added with trust before they can be accessed.
+>In the browser environment, Self-signed certificates need to be added with trust before they can be accessed.

 # Server stats
 http://localhost:8000/api/server